miage-lille/starlords/README.md

 - Planets have a default price of 1000 mutez
 - After claiming a planets its price double
 - Lords can "Destroy" their planets

+## Going further

+Congrats 🎉 !
+You have deployed and interacted with your first smart contract on Tezos !

+### Interoperable contracts

+To deploy interoperable contracts, Tezos has defined some token standards (a standard is called "TZIP"): [FA1.2](https://tzip.tezosagora.org/proposal/tzip-7), [FA2](https://tzip.tezosagora.org/proposal/tzip-12), [FA.2.1](https://tzip.tezosagora.org/proposal/tzip-26/).

+You can find all TZIP [here](https://gitlab.com/tezos/tzip).

+To implement contracts based on these TZIP, there are some libraries available [here](https://packages.ligolang.org/).